Vincoll/Vincoll/README.md

 ### Hi there 👋

+## My Side Projects

+**Vigie**
+[Vigie](https://vigie.dev) is a high level monitoring software built to monitor and audit various application services.
+Check endpoints with built-in probes and confront the expected result with your own assertions.

+**Tag Policy**
+Some advice for your cloud tagging policy [here](https://tag-policy.docs.vincoll.io/).

 <!--
 **Vincoll/Vincoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.